atkuzmanov/notification-system-kafka-2020/notification-sending-system/README.md

 For the purpose of the MVP the chosen interface is REST endpoints.

+The following endpoints can be used to trigger a notification to be sent.

 - `/notify/{channelType}` endpoint

   - Used in this format for example, where `channelType` is replaced with `email: <http://localhost:8081/notification-service/notify/email>